-The library catalogue is currently down.
+We are currently experiencing some problems with the library catalogue.
 We are working with support to get it back up and running as soon as possible.
-We will update when it is back up and running.
+We will update once the issue has been fixed.
 Please accept our apologies for any inconvenience caused.

 Each School currently has the following number of records on OpenAIR (research data is in a separate diagram):